-Partition Losses Inside a Floor (Intra-floor)
+Partition Losses (same floor):

-The internal and external structure of a building formed by partitions and obstacles vary widely.Partitions that are formed as a part of building structure are called hard partitions, and partitions that may be moved and which do not span to the ceiling are called soft partitions.
-Partitions vary widely in their physical and electrical characteristics,making it difficult to apply general models to specific indoor installations.
+Buildings have a wide variety of partitions and obstacles which form the internal and external structure.
+Houses typically use a wood frame partition with plaster board to form internal walls and have wood or non-reinforced concrete between floors.
+Office buildings, on the other hand, often have large open areas (open plan) which are constructed by using moveable office partitions so that the space may be reconfigured easily, and use metal reinforced concrete between floors.
+Partitions that are formed as part of the building structure are called hard partitions, and partitions that may be moved and which do not span to the ceiling are called soft partitions.
+Partitions vary widely in their physical and electrical characteristics, making it difficult to apply general models to specific indoor installations.